Mental Health Workshop

-With the first transCampus Workshop on Mental Disorders in 2019 the groundwork for the next joint PhD programme Group on Risks and Pathomechanisms of Affective Disorders within the transCampus had been built.
-Under the guide of Prof. Michael Bauer (TUD), a joint PhD agreement in Psychiatry, Psychology and Neuroscience has been signed.
-Involved are the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King’s, and the Department of Psychiatry and Psychotherapy at the University Hospital Dresden as well as the Faculty of Psychology at TU Dresden.
-Since the start of funding in July 2022, the members of the International Research Training Group 2773 “Risk Factors and Pathomechanisms of Affective Disorders” have already met in person during a kick-off event at KCL in September 2022.
-The students and their PIs from both locations London and Dresden are now working on their research projects innovating the field of mental health.
-Learn more about the IRTG 2773 visiting their project page.
+In 2019, the transCampus Workshop on Mental Disorders built the groundwork for the next joint PhD programme.
+Under the guide of Prof. Michael Bauer (TUD), a joint PhD agreement in Psychiatry, Psychology and Neuroscience has been signed between the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King’s, and the Department of Psychiatry and Psychotherapy at the University Hospital Dresden as well as the Faculty of Psychology at TU Dresden.
+Since the start of funding in July 2022, the members of the International Research Training Group 2773 “Risk Factors and Pathomechanisms of Affective Disorders” have had the kick-off event at KCL in September 2022 followed by a summer school in Dresden and the first retreat in London.
+If you would like to learn more about the research projects the students and their PIs from both locations London and Dresden are now working on, please visit the project page.

 International Research Training Group “Risks and Pathomechanisms of Affective Disorders”